Marine Biology Adventure Camp

 - Tidepool in North Carolina’s only natural rocky outcrop

-- Participate in a behend the scenes tour at the North Carolina Aquarium
+- Participate in a behind the scenes tour at the North Carolina Aquarium

 - Earn fifteen hours of community service credit

-Due to our commitment to personal instruction, we maintain a 4:1 camper to staff ratio and each camp session will be limited to 24 students.
-This guarantees that everyone has the best experience possible.
+Due to our commitment to personal instruction, we maintain a 4:1 camper to staff ratio.
+Each camp session is limited to 24 students which are broken down into two pods of 12 guaranteeing everyone has a high quality hands on experience.

 Camp tuition includes: lodging on Topsail Island, all meals from dinner on the first day to breakfast on the last day, 24-hour same-gender adult supervision, admission to all activities, all equipment, transportation including pickup and drop off from the Wilmington International Airport (ILM), Sea Turtle Hospital donation, community service certificate, Sea Turtle Camp t-shirt and memorable group photo.
 Campers are responsible for round trip airfare to ILM or transportation to Topsail Island and additional money for souvenirs.